-Fashion Fights Poverty provides support to local youth and community programs by partnering with organizations to fiscally sponsor academic program, collaborate with program administration on activities and workshops, serve as mentors and provide community service opportunities for the cited groups with needs within the local community.
+Fashion Fights Poverty supports local DC metro area youth and community programs through fiscal and collaborative partnerships with academic programs in the artisan disciplines, collaborations with program administrations on activities and workshops pertinent to Fashion Fights Poverty's mission, serve as mentors and provide community service opportunities within the local community.

 FFP provides a variety of workshops, lectures, presentations, and networking opportunities targeted towards designers and those in the textile industry.
 Workshops will include but are not limited to: